mit-cml/appinventor-sources/appinventor/docs/markdown/reference/components/ar.md

 {:id="TubeNode.PinchToScale" .boolean} *PinchToScale*
 : If the property is set to true, then the node can be scaled using the pinch gesture.
 Otherwise, a node's Scale cannot be changed by the pinch gesture.

+{:id="TubeNode.Pose" .any .wo .bo} *Pose*
+: Set the current pose of the object

+{:id="TubeNode.PoseFromPropertyPosition" .text .wo} *PoseFromPropertyPosition* : Set the current pose of the object from property.
+Format is a comma-separated list of 3 coordinates: x, y, z such that 0, 0, 1 places the object at x of 0, y of 0 and z of 1

 {:id="TubeNode.PoseToYailDictionary" .dictionary .ro .bo} *PoseToYailDictionary* : Convert current pose to yail